Initially I was planning to head East, but wound up hopping a freight train out of Portland that took me North instead. This is how it all went down…

 Running From The Bull

-Once there I splurged on a Motel 6 bed, hot shower, laundromat, and a tub of Ben & Jerry’s. ★
+Once there I splurged on a Motel 6 bed, hot shower, laundromat, and a fat tub of Ben & Jerry’s.
+My very brief train riding career was now over. ★